 And what about cases where it seems donations do not reach their intended recipients – is it worth donating at all?
 The fact is there is no right or wrong answer.
-It’s a touchy subject, for which there are many differing opinions.
-And there are many scenarios in which the question of donations can come up.
-Before you decide to give, and by what means, consider what those who frequently deal with this subject have to say, and what they suggest.
+It’s a subject, for which there are many differing opinions.
+Before you decide to give, and by what means, consider what those who frequently deal with this subject have to say.

-Travelers are perhaps among those most often faced with the subject of donations, especially those who visit countries of a significantly lower income.
+Travelers are among those most often faced with the subject of donations, especially those who visit poorer countries.
 Who hasn’t been on a vacation somewhere and been approached by a child on the street seeking a handout?
-Is it a good idea to just toss a few coins into his cup?
-Some people firmly believe that this practice only lends to the cycle of begging, and can actually harm the child in the long run.
-Daniela Ruby Papi from Pepyride, an organization that helps the underprivileged people of Cambodia, feels that while it’s important to give, you should never give directly to a begging child.
+Is it a good idea to just toss a few coins into their cup?
+Some people firmly believe that this practice only perpetuates the cycle of begging, and can harm the child in the long run.
+Daniela Ruby Papi from Pepyride, an organization that helps the underprivileged in Cambodia, feels that while it’s important to give, you should never give directly to a begging child.
 As she puts it:

 “Giving money to begging children keeps them on the street.
 It is hard to remember that when a child is looking up at you, but if you don’t then it then becomes more profitable for that kid to be on the street than in school.”

 There is also the question of whether or not to bring donations with you when making the journey to an impoverished country.
 When disasters occur, it’s human nature to want to help.
-Volunteers from all over the world prepare to donate their time, efforts and anything else they feel would help to those who are in need.
+Volunteers from all over the world prepare to donate their time, efforts and anything else they feel would help those who are in need.
 But determining what is best to bring can be challenging.
 Is money best?
-Or would supplies be better utilized for immediate need?
-It is suggested by some that volunteers wait until they arrive on site to determine exactly what is needed, rather than bring items from home.
+Or are supplies better?
+Some suggest that volunteers wait until they arrive on site to determine exactly what is needed, rather than bring items from home.
 As for monetary donations, Randy LeGrant of GeoVisions advises against it, stating:

 “In general, we advise our volunteers to not make any contribution financially.
 Most times the funds do not get to where they will do the most good.
 After all, that is why you are there working, right?”

 The same can be said for volunteers seeking to assist with the underprivileged in countries that may not have faced a recent disaster, but are generally impoverished and in need of basic goods, such as food, clothing and medical supplies.
-The general consensus seems to be that it depends on the location that is to receive the assistance.
+The general consensus seems to be that it depends on the location.
 Kimberly Haley-Coleman of GlobeAware, an organization that leads volunteer trips to third world countries, suggests the following:

 “Where volunteers do want to donate I try to, whenever possible, ask our local coordinator or other members of the local community to decide for themselves what would be useful.
 In other words, the answer to what is best is best answered by the people in the community.”